 BJJ Blue Belt – The Most Coveted Jiu-Jitsu Rank

 Being a blue belt is a fun and challenging period at the same time.
 It is pretty much like being in second grade in school.
 You’re not at the bottom anymore, but there are still so many people in grades above you.
 It feels great not to be a beginner, even though you know you’re just barely above that line.
-Nevertheless, the blue belt is the period when people can, and should focus more on Jiu-Jitsu, and less on when they’ll get a belt or stripe, or how much they don’t know.
+Nevertheless, the blue belt is the period when people can, and should focus more on Jiu-Jitsu, and lesson when they’ll get a belt or stripe, or how much they don’t know.

 The blue belt is a period when you realize that you actually don’t know anything about Jiu-Jitsu, and also that you’ll never be able to learn and master it completely.
 This is when it dawns on people that BJJ can be fun in many different ways apart from trying to win every possible exchange.
 That said, becoming a blue belt is not just hard, but it is also crucial in order for you to advance through the Jiu-Jitsu ranks.

 What I mean by that is that oftentimes, blue belts are held back by bad habits and white belt mistakes they still tend to do. that is what happens when people get promoted without fulfilling certain BJJ blue belt requirements that I think everyone should abide by.
-After all, a blue belt should know everything about the fundamentals of BJJ, even though it is not expected of them to actually know the ins-and-outs of those fundamentals.
+After all, a blue belt should know everything about the fundamentals of BJJ, even though it is not expected of them to actually know the ins and outs of those fundamentals.

 BJJ Blue Belt Requirements – An Overview

 Speaking of BJJ blue belt requirements, what exactly is expected of people in order to get their blue belt properly.
-When someone becomes a blue belt, there’s the knowledge that they should already poses, and which will help them not just survive the incoming onslaught of the blue belt period but also thrive during it.
+When someone becomes a blue belt, there’s the knowledge that they should already posses, and which will help them not just survive the incoming onslaught of the blue belt period but also thrive during it.

 The BJJ blue belt requirements are actually pretty simple – you need to be able to attack and defend from all major positions of Jiu-Jitsu with at least one viable technique.
 On top of that, you need to have at least one of each major submission category that you can turn to with a solid degree of success.
 Of course, nobody is going to expect you to pull everything off on black belts, but seeing that you know what you’re doing in certain positions is a mark of your readiness to graduate to the next level of BJJ.

 The most important thing to note is that any BJJ academy worth being a part of will not only promote people based on their technical knowledge.
 Of course, attendance is important, but other things are real priorities.
-For example, certain aspects of grappling -specific movement are simply a must, as is some understanding of Jiu-Jitsu in general, its history and origins.
+For example, certain aspects of grappling-specific movement are simply a must, as is some understanding of Jiu-Jitsu in general, its history, and origins.
 Moreover, the biggest emphasis on self-defense is during this period of your BJJ journey, and the BJJ blue belt requirements should reflect that in every academy around the globe.